 Share this page

 Transactional Analysis is one of the most accessible theories of modern psychology.
-Transactional Analysis was founded by Eric Berne, and the famous 'parent adult child' theory is still being developed today.
+Transactional Analysis was founded by Eric Berne, and the famous 'parent-adult-child' theory is still being utilised and developed today.

 Wiki error: Section name cannot be repeated 'Parent'